GeisTheOneiropomp/PostLambert/README.md

 ## Usage

-1. Clone this repository
+1. Clone this repository.
 2. Compile to Release with Visual Studio.
-(All results here are compiled with MSVC++ 14.21 (Visual Studio 2019 version 16.1))
+(Note well, this code project uses some Japanese characters,
 3. Run from the command line.
 Note that the output will be a .ppm file.
 So for example, running

 ```bash
 ./postlambert.exe > "test.ppm"
 ```
+will generate a file called test.ppm that outputs the ray-traced image.
 4. The project comes with two images, they can be swapped out with one's own background images, or moon textures by changing filenames in the FileResources.h file:

 `FileResources.h`: